dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/arduino-tracker/Arduino-Tracker.md

 <a name="debug-test" />
 ### 4 Testing and debugging

-Arduino is a difficult platform to test and debug software on, so it's important to understand what options the Snowplow Arduino Tracker has for debugging.
+Arduino is a difficult platform to test and debug software on, so it's important to understand what options the DreamFactory Arduino Tracker has for debugging.

 [Back to top](#top)

 <a name="setup-debug" />
 #### 4.1 Setup debugging

-By default, debug logging to your Arduino Serial Monitor console is switched **on** for the Snowplow Arduino Tracker, which should help you to identify any problems debugging your Snowplow event tracking.
+By default, debug logging to your Arduino Serial Monitor console is switched **on** for the DreamFactory Arduino Tracker, which should help you to identify any problems debugging your DreamFactory event tracking.

 To switch off this logging when you are finished testing, edit this line found near the top of your copy of `SnowplowTracker.cpp`: